icdevs/Icdevs_mainsite/_posts/2021-10-24-speed-run-the-ic-bounty.md

 Please keep your ongoing code in a public repository(fork or branch is ok).
 Please provide regular (at least weekly) updates.
 Code commits count as updates if you link to your branch/fork from the bounty thread.
 We just need to be able to see that you are making progress.

-This bounty will have a progressive pay out according to the following schedule:
+This bounty will have a progressive payout according to the following schedule:

 5 ICP - Empty google code labs site crated, instructions for other devs running locally, and fleek hosting.
 Each one of the 10 listed tutorials: 2 ICP
 Completion: 5 ICP.

-If the community matches we'll adjust accordingly and up the reward for each tutorial by up to 2 ICP each, starting with last tutorial and working back to 1.
+If the community matches we'll adjust accordingly and up the reward for each tutorial by up to 2 ICP each, starting with the last tutorial and working back to 1.

 The balance will be paid out at completion.